petar/GoMNIST/README.md

 `import "github.com/petar/GoMNIST"`

 The MNIST dataset is included.
-It is a copy from (Yann LeCun's MNIST page)[http://yann.lecun.com/exdb/mnist/].
+It is a copy from [Yann LeCun's MNIST page](http://yann.lecun.com/exdb/mnist/).